Steve Bennett (jewelry entrepreneur)

 Steve Bennett is a British gemstone expert, who has since focused on the health industry serial entrepreneur.
 He is known for his online shopping businesses.

-Early life and education

-Bennett grew up in Birmingham, where he learned to sail and play the saxophone and guitar.
-He also studied geology.
-He was a poor student during his secondary education, but later completed a computer training course.

 Career

 As a young man, Bennett worked in a number of office based computer roles.
 After losing his job, he set up his own UK company selling computers and later software.
 This small enterprise later became Software Warehouse, and grew to be a 30 store retail chain in the 1990s.
 Bennett sold the company in 2000.

-With the advent of the internet, Bennett established jungle.com which he later sold for £37 million at the height of the dotcom boom.
+With the advent of the internet, Bennett established jungle.com which he later sold for £37 million.

 Bennet started several more e-commerce, retail and entertainment companies.
 He set up jewelry retailer Gems TV in 2004 and The Genuine Gemstone Company in 2007.
 The company employs about 500 staff members.
 In 2012 Genuine Gemstone was named to the Fast Track 100 list of fastest growing privately held companies.